Highway Hypnosis & Velocitation: Know The Dangers & Prevention RoutinesUpdated Dec. 14, 2020

 When a driver is affected by velocitation their perception of speed is warped.
 They will not be aware of how fast they are traveling and may gradually speed up without realizing or fail to slow down sufficiently when the driving environment changes.
 For instance, velocitation may cause a driver to merge onto an expressway exit ramp at an unsafe speed and lose control or collide with other vehicles.

 The best way to avoid velocitation – like highway hypnosis – is to remain alert, monitor the environment around your vehicle and stay focused on the task of driving.
-Drivers are particularly susceptible to velocitation on long, monotonous journeys and while suffering with drowsiness.
+Drivers are particularly susceptible to velocitation on long, monotonous journeys and while suffering from drowsiness.
 To maintain a safe speed:

 - Take regular breaks on long journeys.